Best Harness For Pugs | Perfect For This Snub Nosed Breed

 There are few things in this world that are more adorable than a Pug in a Tuxedo.
 While it might not be appropriate for everyday wear, what Pug doesn’t have a need for the occasional formal attire?

-Unlike many vest style duds, there are two big advantages of this design that we wanted to point out.
+Unlike many vest style duds, there are two big advantages of this harness that we wanted to point out.
 First, the fabric is lightweight and includes mesh to help it breathe so it won’t overheat your little dude.
 Second, this outfit includes a hidden built-in harness AND four interchangeable bowties!

 Form and function…well played!

-This designer outfit isn’t going to last for every day wear or outdoor rough and tumble.
+Out of all our options in this list of the best harness for Pugs this outfit isn’t going to last for every day wear or outdoor rough and tumble.
 On the other hand, it is very inexpensive and sure to give you a lot of bang for your buck in the attention department.

 Sizing is pretty tight, so be sure to measure your pup carefully before you purchase.